yochaigal/cairn/resources/monsters/estrie.md

 - Appears as a woman with long dark hair that extends all the way to her feet.
 - Can transform into owls, but only at night.
 Binding their hair prevents transformation.
-- Drinks from small animals and sleeping travelers, who dream of feathers and the moon.
+- Drinks the blood of small animals and sleeping travelers, who dream of feathers and the moon.
 - If killed they resurrect at the next full moon.
 This can be stopped by burying the head under ground and filling the mouth with sand.
 - **Critical Damage**: target falls unconscious for 1d6 hours.